Yoast/wordpress-seo/README.md

 This is an extension to the WPGraphQL plugin (https://github.com/wp-graphql/wp-graphql) that returns Yoast SEO data.

-> Currently returning SEO data for pages, posts, custom post types, categories and custom taxonomies.
+Currently returning SEO data for pages, posts, custom post types, categories and custom taxonomies.

+> Using this plugin?
+I would love to see what you make with it. [@ash_hitchcock](https://twitter.com/ash_hitchcock)

 ## Quick Install